Faculty / Staff

 Dance Faculty

-~Katelyn has been dancing for over 25 years and is a 2009 alum of The Complex.
+• Katelyn has been dancing for over 25 years and is a 2009 alum of The Complex.
 After The Complex, Katelyn relocated to Western MA, where she attended Springfield College under the direction of Dr. Cynthia Nazzaro.
 She earned a Bachelor or Arts in Dance with a minor in Disability Studies, focusing her studies on choreography, modern dance and improvisation, and pedagogy.
 She continued her education at Antioch University New England where she earned a Masters of Arts degree in Dance/Movement Therapy and Counseling, where dance and movement is utilized in tandem with psychology to promote the social, emotional, cognitive, and physical integration of the individual.
-Over the years, Katelyn has worked in therapeutic settings such as out-patient, residential, and school settings focusing her work on infant through childhood development, attachment, and the Autistic and Intellectual/Developmental Disabilities communities.
+Over the years, Katelyn has worked in several different therapeutic settings focusing her work on infant through childhood development, attachment, and the Autistic and Intellectual/Developmental Disabilities communities.
 Over the years, Katelyn has balanced her therapeutic dance work with creative work teaching dance, performing, and choreographing throughout Massachusetts.
-She is incredibly happy to be back in Connecticut at The Complex as a staff member.
+She is incredibly grateful to return to The Complex for another year as a staff member.

 Corey Stanley